dassana-io/enterprise-docs/docs/detections/tagging.md

 ## Recommended Tags

-While tags are just strings, Dassana uses a specific format of key and value pairs delimited using a colon:
+While tags are just strings, Dassana uses a specific format of key and value pairs delimited using a colon for the default detections that are shipped out-of-the-box:

 `vendor:aws` - Vendors would be AWS, Azure, GCP, GitHub, etc.